The FAS is delighted to announce that we will be holding an in-person convention on Saturday 13 November at the National Space Centre in Leicester.

 In addition, from July 19 the Government removed restrictions on the number of people who can gather indoors and outdoors in England.

 As a result, the NSC has said that they will allow the rooms to be used at full capacity, so social distancing will not be required.

-We also expect that by November, most people will have received their second vaccination, and some may have also had a booster.
+By November, most people will have received their second vaccination, and some may have also had a booster.